Sancho scores to seal Dortmund’s 2-0 win in German Cup

 Schalke took out its league frustrations against fourth-tier Ulm, which it beat 3-1 at home after the smaller club — like many others — gave up its right to host due to logistics caused by playing during the coronavirus pandemic.

-Interim coach Huub Stevens took charge of Schalke, which will have a new coach Jan.
+Interim coach Huub Stevens took charge of Schalke, which plans to have a new coach Jan.
 2, as it bids to end a 29-game winless run in the Bundesliga at Hertha Berlin on Saturday.

+Also Tuesday, Borussia Mönchengladbach eased past fourth-tier Elversberg 5-0, Darmstadt won at Dynamo Dresden 3-0, and Union Berlin striker Taiwo Awoniyi struck the post with the last kick of the game in a 3-2 defeat at home to second-division Paderborn.

+“If you don’t play at the limit for 90 minutes you haven’t a chance,” said Union coach Urs Fischer, who rued his team’s first-half performance.

+Loris Karius made his Union debut but the on-loan Liverpool goalkeeper conceded three goals in the opening 36 minutes.

+“He showed some good actions, but I have to say the players in front of him let him down,” said Fischer, who has been keeping faith with Andreas Luthe as No. 1 for the league.

-Also Tuesday, Leipzig won at Augsburg 3-0, Cologne overcame Osnabrück 1-0, and Greuther Fürth defeated Hoffenheim 7-6 in a dramatic penalty shootout after their game ended 2-2.
+Leipzig won at Augsburg 3-0, Cologne overcame Osnabrück 1-0, and Greuther Fürth defeated Hoffenheim 7-6 in a dramatic penalty shootout after their game ended 2-2.

 Hoffenheim goalkeeper Oliver Baumann saved a late penalty to send the game to extra time, but defender Kevin Vogt missed a his shootout penalty when he could have won it for the home side.